Turning AI into ROI: How to Measure the Impact of a Generative AI Project on Customer Service

 The transfer rate indicates the percentage of interactions initially handled by AI that are escalated to human agents.
 A lower transfer rate suggests that the AI system effectively resolves more inquiries, minimizing the need for human involvement.
 This metric is vital for assessing the capability of GenAI to handle customer inquiries independently.

-Total Interaction Capacity (Calls per day):
+Total Interaction Capacity (TIC) (Calls per day):

-Total Interaction Capacity measures the maximum number of customer interactions the organization can handle, encompassing both AI and human resources.
+Total Interaction Capacity (TIC) measures the maximum number of customer interactions the organization can handle, encompassing both AI and human resources.
 GenAI’s scalability is a critical advantage, enabling organizations to manage higher volumes of interactions without proportional increases in human resources.

 Mathematical Calculation of CIEI